Procurement Document Library / Doc Set 2026

 What to include: Right to reject all proposals, confidentiality, conflict-of-interest disclosure, insurance minimums ($1M GL / $2M aggregate is standard for professional services), 90-day proposal validity, IP ownership.

-Why it matters: ABA: 43% of procurement disputes involve terms not addressed in the original RFP.
+Why it matters: Terms not addressed in the original RFP are a frequent source of disputes once the contract is live.
 Have legal review this section before issue.

 10